TexasLAN/documents/board_orders.md

 ## Board Order VI.
 Pledge Agreement

 As part of the pledge process, each pledge must agree to and sign a copy of the [Pledge Agreement](./pledge_agreement.md).

+## Board Order VII.
+Service Requirements

+**Article 1.
+Required Hours**
+At the beginning of every semester, the current standing Vice President of Service will set the minimum number of required service hours for that active semester.
+This number will be broadcasted to the active membership on all applicable mediums of communication.

+**Article 2.
+Consequences for Lack of Compliance** Members who do not meet the minimum requirements for service will face consequences such as but not limited to:
+* Written warnings
+* Not being permitted to attend formal events
+* Event suspension